Use the Azure Storage Emulator for development and testing (deprecated)

 The Microsoft Azure Storage Emulator is a tool that emulates the Azure Blob, Queue, and Table services for local development purposes.
 You can test your application against the storage services locally without creating an Azure subscription or incurring any costs.
 When you're satisfied with how your application is working in the emulator, switch to using an Azure storage account in the cloud.

-The Azure Storage Emulator is no longer being actively developed.
-Azurite is the Storage Emulator platform going forward.
+The Azure Storage Emulator is now deprecated.
+Microsoft recommends that you use the Azurite emulator for local development with Azure Storage.
 Azurite supersedes the Azure Storage Emulator.
 Azurite will continue to be updated to support the latest versions of Azure Storage APIs.
 For more information, see Use the Azurite emulator for local Azure Storage development.

 Get the Storage Emulator